PattyCutie/PattyCutie/README.md

   - Serverless and Microservices principle
   - Deployment and Automation CI/CD pipeline
 - 🌱 Never give up and never stop learning
-- 💞️ I’m looking for an entry level job and collaborate on everyone to gain more experience.
 - 📫 Reach me out on Instagram @pattyindev
 - Note : My Hands-on Lab and mini projects are the assignment projects that I have learned, feel free to check it out :)